 In order to find out which ethical hacking practice will provide you with the most value, you need to determine what your goals are.
 While at a glance, penetration testing and red teaming may seem very similar in nature, they each have strengths that are suited to particular circumstances and bring about different results.

 - If you are small to medium sized business looking to discover vulnerabilities or configuration issues, then penetration testing is a fundamental for you.

 - If you are a larger enterprise with more advanced security controls and good security posture, red teaming is the way to go.

-However, justifying the need for these services cannot be boiled down to single sentence explanations.
+However, justifying the need for these ethical hacking services cannot be boiled down to single sentence explanations.
 Read on to learn what exactly each test covers and why it might be the one for you.

 Penetration testing (also known as pentesting) seeks to find as many vulnerabilities or flaws in a given environment within an allotted timeframe.
 At Content Security, we mainly focus on internal and external infrastructure, wireless networks, as well as web and mobile applications.

 After identifying vulnerabilities in the target organisation, the pentester exploits them to determine the level of access an actual attacker could gain – meaning they verify the weaknesses’ risk levels.
 They are not stealthily traversing your network or system, looking to bypass security controls and enact actual attacks.
 Rather – this can be considered a general assessment of known and unpatched vulnerabilities.

 Note: traditional penetration testing is done manually by ethical hacking experts and is often limited due to time and scoping constraints.
 For that reason, automated testing is gaining traction as a proactive and more accessible means of staying on top of threat.

 Almost every business should undertake penetration testing – it is crucial to staying ahead of attackers.
 It allows organisations to strategise where to invest their security budget, and what controls they need to protect their data.